frakbot/GlowPadBackport/README.md

 discontinued, and the library has been moved to the new Gradle-based build system, and [Android Studio][1].
 You can of course continue to use this library in IntelliJ IDEA, but you'll have to build it using Gradle.

+Before being able to build the project, you will need to rename the `keystore.properties.example` and `local.properties.example` files in the repo root, removing the `.example` suffix.
+Please note that you _will_ need to provide valid values in both files, in place of the placeholders, before being able to complete a build.

 Note that `GlowPadBackport` relies on [`NineOldAndroids`][2], an awesome backport of the Android 3+ Animation APIs made by [Jake Wharton][3].
 It is referenced as a submodule here; you might need to initialize the submodule after cloning, depending on your setup.